casper-network/docs/README.md

 1. Navigate to the `source/docs/casper` folder.
 2. Find the content you want to update and modify the markdown file(s).
 If you want to add new content, read the [Developer Guide](#developer-guide).
 3. [Run the website locally](#running-the-website-locally) to test your changes.
-4. Submit your changes using a pull request.
+4. Submit changes to the [documentation](https://github.com/casper-network/docs) using a pull request from your forked repository.

 **Note**: The website refreshes as you make changes to the markdown files.
 However, if you change the structure or configuration of the website, you need to re-start the application.